wonma/100-days-of-code/log.md

 ### Day 43: November 28, Monday

 **Today's Progress**

 - Learned how JSX is converted to a JavaScript object, which is called an element in React.

 **Thoughts**
 I enjoyed learning!
 Can't wait to implement all these knowledge into bulding more practical projects.

+---

+### Day 44: November 29, Tuesday

+**Today's Progress**

+- Learned the importance of performance to software development.
+- Learned the concept of component composition (confinement and specialization) and why children prop is so useful.
+- Learned Types of Children.

+**Thoughts**
+I learned a great lesson from the Meta developer, Murtadha.
+To make the user's experience enjoyable, we have to make incremental improvements on the performance side rather than only being busy with creating new features.

+"Thinking about performance can make a big difference between gaining a user or losing a user.
+Because if the application is not performing, it's not responsive, it's not fast enough, then people will not use it.
+It's a big deal for us to think about performance when we're developing these applications." - Murtadha, Engineer at Meta

 <!--